Quantum Algebraic Diversity: Single-Copy Density Matrix Estimation via Group-Structured Measurements: Structural Capacity and the von Neumann--Holevo Connection

 Holevo's theorem~\cite{holevo1973} establishes the maximum classical information extractable from a quantum state ensemble.
 For an ensemble $\{p_x, \rho_x\}$ with average state $\bar{\rho} = \sum_x p_x \rho_x$, the accessible information is bounded by the Holevo quantity $\chi = S(\bar{\rho}) - \sum_x p_x S(\rho_x)$.
 This is a \emph{content} bound: it limits how many classical bits can be retrieved per quantum state, using von Neumann entropy ($H_1$).

-The QAD framework suggests a parallel \emph{structural} bound.
-From the Converse Theorem in the classical setting~\cite{thornton2026ad}, the structural capacity $\kappa$ determines the maximum number of effective spectral parameters recoverable from a single observation.
+The QAD framework suggests a parallel \emph{structural} quantity.
+In the classical setting~\cite{thornton2026ad}, the structural capacity $\kappa$ counts the effective number of spectral parameters present in the data object.
 Applying this to the density matrix:

-\begin{proposition}[Structural Measurement Bound] The maximum number of effective structural parameters of $\rho$ recoverable from a single-copy measurement is bounded by $\kappa(\rho) = 1 + 1/\Tr(\rho^2)$.
-This bound is achieved by measuring in the eigenbasis of $\rho$ (the matched basis), which is the QAD estimator with the optimal group. \end{proposition}
+\begin{remark}[Structural capacity as an upper bound] The participation ratio $1/\Tr(\rho^2)$, and hence $\kappa(\rho) = 1 + 1/\Tr(\rho^2)$, counts the effective number of spectral parameters \emph{present} in $\rho$, and so upper-bounds the number any estimator could resolve.
+The matched-basis (eigenbasis) measurement is the most favorable for resolving them, but a single-copy estimate does not attain this count: the estimator~\eqref{eq:rho_G} is biased toward the symmetrized state, so single-copy recovery approaches a structural floor rather than a clean achievability bound.
+The parallel with Holevo's content bound below is a conjectured structural analogue, not a proven measurement bound. \end{remark}

 The parallel is: